Arrested coalescence drives helical coiling and networking of filamentous smectic condensates: Results

 The spontaneous winding of ribbons into coils suggests a reduction in free energy density.
-Similar coiling phenomena arise from entropic interactions of highly flexible filaments \cite{snir2005entropically,snir2007helical}, where the geometry of a double helix allows filaments optimally overlapping excluded volume, though the coiling we study here is driven by energetic rather than entropic interactions.
+Similar coiling phenomena arise from entropic interactions of highly flexible filaments \cite{snir2005entropically,snir2007helical}, where the geometry of a double helix allows filaments to optimally overlap depleted volume; though the coiling we study here is driven by energetic rather than entropic interactions.
 Additionally, our proposed microstructure suggests that significant portions of coil interiors remain undistorted, despite the exterior of the coil having significant added helical curvature.
 We hypothesize that both of these factors contribute to the favorable energetics of coils.
 To test this hypothesis, we numerically integrate equation \ref{Maineq:energy} in helical coordinates (SI \S\ref{sec:coilEnergetics}) to obtain the free energy density of coils with $\Omega_\text{C}=0.17$, which we compare to the free energy density of ribbons with $\Omega_\text{R}=0.37$ (Fig. \ref{fig:coil}G).
-For the estimated magnitudes of $K\approx20~\text{pN}$ and $\gamma\approx0.3~\text{mN/m}$, both contributions play appreciable roles in promoting coiling, indicating coils are expected to be energetically favored over ribbons over the full range of observed $R_\text{F}$.
-This theory suggests a minimum filament radius $\approx0.5~\muup\text{m}$ beneath which coiling is not favored, though limitations in imaging resolution preclude direct testing of this prediction.
+At all $R_\text{F}$ the interfacial energy is lower in the coiled state than the ribbon state, as expected from analogies to entropic coiling.
+In contrast, the Helfrich distortion energy increases during coiling, driven by the added curvature of the helical path for smectic layers near the periphery; though this effect is attenuated by the undistorted interior regions.
+For the estimated magnitudes of $K\approx20~\text{pN}$ and $\gamma\approx0.3~\text{mN/m}$, the interfacial energy dominates for the full range of observed $R_\text{F}$ (black line), indicating coils are expected to be energetically favored over ribbons.

-Taken together, the corroboration between experiments, modeling, and simulated textures all suggest that filament zippering into ribbons and winding into coils is driven by a purely-physical interaction whereby arrested coalescence of filaments allows for favorable rearrangements in internal microstructure and interfacial area.
+Taken together, the corroboration between experiments, modeling, and simulated textures all suggest that filament zippering into ribbons and winding into coils is driven purely by interfacial energy, under the constraints of smectic layering.
 This physical mechanism provides a route for nascent linkages to form between filaments during the networking of smectic condensates.